cshtdd/lazy-property-helper/readme.md

 }
 ```

 `SampleService` depends on `ExpensiveObject` to do some work.
-The creation of `ExpensiveObject` is a computational intensive task.
-The `ExpensiveLoad` property will return a `new ExpensiveObject` when read the first time.
-Not only that it will cache this result in a thread-safe and efficient manner.
+The creation of a `ExpensiveObject` is a computational intensive task.
+The `SampleService`'s `ExpensiveLoad` property will return a `new ExpensiveObject` when read the first time.
+Moreover, It will cache this result in a thread-safe and efficient manner.

 ## Installation